Jules Munshin prepares a salad for Judy Garland and Peter Lawford in 1948's Easter Parade.

 So settle in, mix yourself a cocktail (we'll be starting with Viola's Triumph martinis from our Oscar Menu), and follow along with our predictions below!
 For more (snarky) commentary and up-to-the-minute analysis, be sure to follow us on Twitter @CineMunch.Read More

 What follows is a hypothetical scenario in which we are Academy voters who commit the ultimate sin of showing you our completed ballots.
 Never mind that ballots were due several days ago - we're professional procrastinators.

 Note: Like many Oscar voters, we could go through the motions of voting in all 24 races, but, for the sake of honesty (and what we hope the real voters practice), we'll abstain from the categories where we have yet to see all the nominees.
-So no Animated Feature (though Inside Out might get a vote from us anyway), Foreign Film (where we'd possibly cast a vote each for Moana and Zootopia of those we've seen), Foreign Film, Documentary Short, or Documentary Feature (we braved the 7+ hours of O.J.: Made in America, but still have two nominees to see for completion's sake).
+So no Animated Feature (though we'd cast one vote each for Moana and Zootopia of those we've seen), Foreign Film, Documentary Short, or Documentary Feature (we braved the 7+ hours of O.J.: Made in America, but still have two nominees to see for completion's sake).
 Oh, and no Makeup & Hairstyling either because we can't be bothered to watch Suicide Squad.
 But enough about what we didn't see - here's who and what we're rooting for Sunday night!Read More